Banner photo is Centre St, north from Christopher St, in 1907. Courtesy of Toronto Public Library.

 As for the Wallaces and Hannas, they most certainly did move out soon after these events.
 Interestingly enough, the next recorded resident of 120 Centre St was a Mr. Bates …

-Today, the stretch of Centre St. where the troubled house sat is gone, lopped off long ago in the building of the Toronto General Hospital.
+Today, the stretch of Centre St where the troubled house sat is gone – lopped off long ago and replaced by the Hospital for Sick Children.
 As for the meddlesome spirits, who knows – but I for one wouldn’t dawdle in the bowels of the hospital.